How to read your water meter

-Reading your meter
+Finding your water meter

 Find the water meter on your property, usually located in the ground in a concrete box near the curb.
 To read the meter, remove the lid of the water meter box.
 Be very careful as lids can be heavy and sometimes insects and small animals hide inside the meter boxes.
 Use two large screwdrivers, one to stick in the hole in the meter box lid and one to lift up the outer edge.
 Replace the lid by sliding it back into place, taking care not to drop the lid on the meter.

-Use Your Low Flow Indicator to detect leaks
+Using Your Low Flow Indicator to detect leaks

 The "Flow finder & Test Circle" on the meter will rotate with very little water consumption.
 Any amount of water moving through the meter will be detected, so even small water leaks will register.
 If you see movement on this dial while your water is turned off, you may have a leak somewhere on your property.